Edward Bennett (colonist): Early years

 Edward Bennett was born 2 February 1577, the 15th child of Robert Bennett, a tanner, and Elizabeth (Adney) Bennett of Wiveliscombe, Somerset.
 Edward was christened in the parish church of Wiveliscombe on 5 June 1577.
 Later as an adult, as part of the Protestant Reformation he became associated with the Puritans, who supported Calvinism and wanted to return the Anglican Church to early simplicity.

 Bennett became a successful merchant, established in trade with the Netherlands and later with the North American colonies.
 Bennett and his associates, Richard Wiseman, and Thomas Wiseman, were members of the Virginia Company in London, also known as the London Company, chartered by the Crown in 1606 to develop settlements on the coast of North America.
 They often sided with the faction led by the Earl of Warwick.
 The Wisemans were from the County of Essex and owned the manor of Rivenhall in Witham Hundred on the Blackwater River.

 As part of his business as a wealthy London merchant, Bennett owned a large fleet of ships used for trading with Virginia and the Netherlands.
-In He had also been appointed as a Commissioner of Virginia at the Court of England.
+He was also appointed as a Commissioner of Virginia at the Court of England.